geemus/recipes/recipes/Treats/gingersnaps.md

 3. Mix with paddle attachment on low to moisten, increasing to medium until fluffy, and pale tan, about 5 minutes.
 4. Add egg, beating until smooth, ~2 minutes more, pausing to scrape as needed.
 5. Resume mixing on low, sprinkle in flour, and continue until a soft dough is formed.
-6. Divide into 48 level 1/2-ounce portions with a 1 tbsp scoop.
+6. Divide into 48 1/2-oz portions with a 1 tbsp scoop.
 7. Roll dough balls, tumble with finishing sugar, and arrange on sheet pans, leaving 2 inches in between.
 Do not flatten, cookies will spread.
-8. Bake until puffed and chestnut brown, about 22 minutes.
+8. Bake until puffed and chestnut brown, ~22 minutes.
 9. Cool directly on pans 2 hours - prior to that, gingersnaps will not be crisp inside.
 10. Store leftovers in an airtight container up to 3 weeks at room temperature.